wdi-sf-september-2014/notes/ruby/forms_and_routing/README.md

 * Add Departures to [bart schedules app](https://github.com/wdi-sf-september-2014/bart_schedules) - test driven of course
 	* Note: it's a 1-M relationship (Station has many Departures)
 * Implement the rest of the requirements of the app

+## Homework

+Thinking about the relationship between Stations and Departures differently

+* Implement an M-M relationship between Stations and Departures